dootdoot1111/BITSCTF/Rev/loose strings/README.md

-This challenge provides us with a binary and asks us to reverse engineer it go get thw source code.
+This challenge provides us with a binary and asks us to reverse engineer it go get the source code.
 Not exactly, but yeah, kinda.
 On running the binary we see :

 ```
 >>> ./noah